MannixSuo/docs/_posts/2019-10-16-Application Layer.md

             * Top-level domain (TLD) servers.
 These servers are responsible for top-level domains such as com, org, net, edu, and gov, and all of the country top-level domains such as uk, fr, ca, and jp.
 The company Verisign Global Registry Services maintains the TLD servers for the com top-level domain, and the company Educause maintains the TLD servers for the edu top-level domain.
             * Authoritative DNS servers.
 Every organization with publicly accessible hosts (such as Web servers and mail servers) on the Internet must provide publicly accessible DNS records that map the names of those hosts to IP addresses.
 An organization’s authoritative DNS server houses these DNS records.
 An organization canchoose to implement its own authoritative DNS server to hold these records; alternatively, the organization can pay to have these records stored in an authoritative DNS server of some service provider.
 Most universities and large companies implement and maintain their own primary and secondary (backup) authoritative DNS server.

+        DNS Caching

+            DNS extensively exploits DNS caching in order to improve the delay performance and to reduce the number of DNS messages ricocheting around the Internet.

+            A local DNS server can also cache the IP addresses of TLD servers, thereby allowing the local DNS server to bypass the root DNS servers in a query chain (this often happens).

+    3. DNS Records and Messages
+        The DNS servers that together implement the DNS distributed database store resource records (RRs), including RRs that provide hostname-to-IP address mappings.

+        more details can be found in [Abitz 1993] or in the DNS RFCs [RFC 1034; RFC 1035].

+        A resource record is a four-tuple that contains the following fields:

+            (Name, Value, Type, TTL)

+        TTL is the time to live of the resource record; it determines when a resource should be removed from a cache.

+        The meaning of Name and Value depend on Type:

+            * If Type=A ,then Name is a hostname and Value is the IP address for the hostname.
+Thus, a Type A record provides the standard hostname-to-IP address mapping.
+As an example, (relay1.bar.foo.com, 145.37.93.126, A) is a Type A record.

+            * If Type=NS then Name is a domain (such as foo.com) and Value is the hostname of an authoritative DNS server that knows how to obtain the IP addresses for hosts in the domain.
+This record is used to route DNS queries further along in the query chain.
+As an example, (foo.com, dns.foo.com, NS) is a Type NS record.

+            * If Type=CNAME,then Value is a canonical hostname for the alias hostname Name.
+This record can provide querying hosts the canonical name for a hostname.
+As an example, (foo.com, relay1.bar.foo.com, CNAME) is a CNAME record.

+            * If Type=MX, then Value is the canonical name of a mail server that has an alias hostname Name.
+As an example, (foo.com, mail.bar.foo.com, MX) is an MX record.
+MX records allow the hostnames of mail servers to have simple aliases.
+Note that by using the MX record, a company can have the same aliased name for its mail server and for one of its other servers (such as its Web server).
+To obtain the canonical name for the mail server, a DNS client would query for an MX record; to obtain the canonical name for the other server, the DNS client would query for the CNAME record.

+        If a DNS server is authoritative for a particular hostname, then the DNS server will contain a Type A record for the hostname.
+(Even if the DNS server is not authoritative, it may contain a Type A record in its cache.)
+If a server is not authoritative for a hostname, then the server will contain a Type NS record for the domain that includes the hostname; it will also contain a Type A record that provides the IP address of the DNS server in the Value field of the NS record.

+        DNS Message

+        The first 12 bytes is the header section, which has a number of fields.
+The first field is a 16-bit number that identifies the query.
+This identifier is copied into the reply message to a query, allowing the client to match received replies with sent queries.
+There are a number of flags in the flag field.
+A 1-bit query/reply flag indicates whether the message is a query (0) or a reply (1).
+A 1-bit authoritative flag is set in a reply message when a DNS server is an authoritative server for a queried name.
+A 1-bit recursion-desired flag is set when a client (host or DNS server) desires that the DNS server perform recursion when it doesn’t have the record.
+A 1-bit recursionavailable field is set in a reply if the DNS server supports recursion.
+        In the header,there are also four number-of fields.
+These fields indicate the number of occurrences of the four types of data sections that follow the header.

+            * The question section contains information about the query that is being made.
+This section includes (1) a name field that contains the name that is being queried, and (2) a type field that indicates the type of question being asked about the name—for example, a host address associated with a name (Type A) or the mail server for a name (Type MX).

+            * In a reply from a DNS server, the answer section contains the resource records for the name that was originally queried.
+Recall that in each resource record there is the Type (for example, A, NS, CNAME, and MX), the Value, and the TTL.
+A reply can return multiple RRs in the answer, since a hostname can have multiple IP addresses (for example, for replicated Web servers, as discussed earlier in this section).

+            * The authority section contains records of other authoritative servers.

+            * The additional section contains other helpful records.
+For example, the answer field in a reply to an MX query contains a resource record providing the canonical hostname of a mail server.
+The additional section contains a Type A record providing the IP address for the canonical hostname of the mail server.

+        Inserting Records into the DNS Database

 6. Peer-to-Peer Applications

 7. Socket Programing:Creating Network Applications
 8. Summary